magicprinc/qute-spring-boot-starter/README.md

 spring.qute.caching-enabled = false
 # to be able to resolve filenames like 'index', 'index.html' or 'index.qute.html'
 spring.qute.suffixes = ,.html,.qute.html
+# to get parsing mistakes in the templates
+logging.level.io.quarkus=DEBUG
 ```

 ## Adding value and namespace resolvers